saulpw/visidata/docs/architecture.rst

 One project, two licenses
 =========================

-``vd.py`` is a stand-alone library.
-It is meant for use in other projects.
+``vd.py`` is a single-file stand-alone library, freely available for use in other projects.
 It is distributed under the MIT free software license.

-The rest of the matter in this project is distributed under the more restrictive GPLv3 free software license.
+The rest of this repository is the VisiData application, runnable as ``vd`` from the command-line.
+Everything but ``vd.py``, including the data sources and extensions and addons, are distributed under the more restrictive GPLv3 free software license.
+Additional commercial licenses are negotiable.

 ----